Manga / Dorabase

 - Late for School: Kuro and Shiro do this often.

 - Meaningful Name: Kuro and Shiro (black and white, respectively), and most characters in the Doras not named Hiroshi or Mika (Paku means "fat", Hyoro means "tall and thin", Tora means "tiger", Chibi means "small", etc.).
 Averted with Pyoko, Suzu, Aimond, and Mike-emon.
 The members of Akane Flyers are named after dragonflies.
-The name Trump (Drump in some translations, but Trump makes more sense) from Devil Kings seems to emphasize his card-related Signature Move, and the author has repeatedly used references from countries of opposing teams in the WABC arc.
+The name Drump from Devil Kings, which is created from combining the word 'dora' and 'trump' seems to emphasize his card-related Signature Move, and the author has repeatedly used references from countries of opposing teams in the WABC arc.

 - Moe Anthropomorphism: An extra story in volume 17 has someone who looks suspiciously similar to Mugiwara Shintaro asking the characters to help him finish a manga before the deadline (without thinking why the hell he would ask a bunch of baseball athletes for help...), and they proceed to totally destroy it to pieces.
 Said manga is basically Dorabase With human characters!, and to top it off, some of the pages are blatant parodies of volume 3's pages.
 Oh, and the characters never comment on this.